Meliodas417/AG-T5/INTEGRATION_GUIDE.md

 To use the KPI Library created by Team 5, follow these steps:

-- Download and install the `kpi-formula-jun library`, which Team 5 has published on the Python community platform.
+- Download and install the `kpi-formula-t5 library`, which Team 5 has published on the Python community platform.
 Ensure it is installed by running:

   ```
-  pip install kpi-formula-jun
+  pip install kpi-formula-t5
   ```

 This library provides essential KPI calculation functions that other teams can integrate for consistent data handling.